Menu Close

 Cosmetology

-Required Equipment: Thermal Tools (curling iron, flat iron, curling wand), styling products of choice, combs/brushes & hair picks, hair clips, bobby pins, elastics, hair fill/padding, ornamentation, extensions & accessories (optional), and resume.
+Required Equipment: Students to bring: Thermal Tools (curling iron, flat iron, curling wand), styling products of choice, combs/brushes & hair picks, hair clips, bobby pins, elastics, hair fill/padding, ornamentation, extensions & accessories, and one-page resume.

 Crime Scene Investigation

-This competition will consist of a crime scene investigation to include (but not limited to) documenting the scene, locating, collecting and processing evidence.
-Contestants will also be responsible for providing a scene sketch and detail report.
-Students to provide:
+This competition will consist of a crime scene investigation that includes, but is not limited to, documenting the scene; locating, collecting, and processing evidence; and maintaining proper investigative procedures.
+Contestants will also be responsible for producing an accurate scene sketch and a detailed written report.
+Students will need to provide DNA collection, fingerprint collection, crime scene logs, camera/photography scale, gloves, and evidence collection bags.

 Additional Information: Limit: 2 teams per school